Threat Modeling with STRIDE

 - Address data consistency and integrity across components

-- Map threat model to regulatory and compliance requirements
+- Map threats to regulatory and compliance considerations

 - Basic understanding of software architecture and system design